IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 Make sure you have the standard GNU compilers installed (needed for 3rd-party R packages to build themselves).

+**Update**: As of Aug.
+4 2015, it appears the following rpms had to be installed:

+``yum install openssl-devel``
+``yum install xml2-devel``

+Again, without these rpms, R package devtools was failing to install, silently or with a non-informative error message.
+Note: this package ``devtools`` has proven to be very flaky; it is being very actively maintained, new dependencies are being constantly added and new bugs introduced... however, it is only needed to install the package ``Zelig``, the main R workhorse behind TwoRavens.
+It cannot be installed from CRAN, like all the other 3rd party packages we use - becase TwoRavens requires version 5, which is still in beta.
+So devtools is needed to build it from sources downloaded directly from github.
+Once Zelig 5 is released, we'll be able to drop the requirement for devtools - and that will make this process much simpler.
+For now, be prepared for it to be somewhat of an adventure.

 1. Set Up R